linuxgurugamer/KSPLocalizationScript/README.md

 for duplicates with any pre-existing tags.
 If the mod does have some pre-existing tags, the safest thing to do is just use a different prefix.

-Pre-existing localization files may be overwritten if the names are the same
+Pre-existing localization files may be overwritten if the names are the same.

 Another quirk is the way KSP deals with Event strings.
 While normally code needs to call Localizer.Format to get the localized string, there is no need to do this for events since the event code itself will be